quarkusio/quarkus-platform/README.md

 [![Project Chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg?style=for-the-badge)](https://quarkusio.zulipchat.com/)

-Quarkus Platform aggregates extensions from Quarkus Core and those developed by the community into a single tested, compatible and versioned set that can be used by application developers to align the dependency versions of their applications with those verified by the platform testsuite.
+Quarkus Platform aggregates extensions from the [Quarkus Core repository](https://github.com/quarkusio/quarkus) and a set of other extensions developed by the Quarkus community into a single development stack that targets the primary use-cases of the Quarkus platform.
+The Quarkus platform includes an integration testsuite to make sure the extensions included into the platform do not create conflicts for each other and can be used in the same application in any combination.
+More information about how a Quarkus platform is defined can be found in the [Platform Guide](https://quarkus.io/guides/platform).

 ## Platform coordination mailing list